The Metals Company fully abandons plan for deep sea mining licence through International Seabed Authority

 The Metals Company CEO Gerard Barron and ISA Secretary General Leticia Carvalho in happier times last year as he congratulated her on winning her new position.
 Photo by IISD/ENB - Diego Noguera

-The Metals Company (TMC) has announced that it will no longer pursue any exploitation licence to recover deep sea minerals through the International Seabed Authority, ISA.
+The Metals Company (TMC) has announced that it will no longer pursue an exploitation licence to recover deep sea minerals through the International Seabed Authority, ISA.

-TMC has two exploration contracts through its Nauru and Tonga subsidiaries at the ISA and was expected to convert those into exploitation licences.
+TMC has two exploration contracts through its Nauru and Tonga subsidiaries at the ISA and was expected to convert those into exploitation licences this June, in parallel with its application for a commercial licence through the United States.

-But CEO Gerard Barron put that to bed at TMC's Q1 Corporate Conference Call a few hours ago:
+However CEO Gerard Barron put that to bed at TMC's Q1 Corporate Update Conference Call a few hours ago:

-We're not applying to the ISA, we're only applying to NOAA [The National Oceanic and Atmospheric Administration].
+We're not applying to the ISA, we're only going to be applying to NOAA [The National Oceanic and Atmospheric Administration].

-However, TMC said it would seek to maintain its exploration licences through the ISA, as there would be no reason to give those up if there's no commercial permit for the seabed areas.
+However, TMC said it would seek to maintain its exploration licences through the ISA, as there would be no reason to give those up before any commercial recovery permit of the same area is granted.

 Exploration licences allow for testing in an area of the high seas, but not actual commercial mining.